TUESDAY, 1 SEPTEMBER 1942

 Guadalcanal - Fighting on Matanikau.

-Kokoda Trail - Japanese thrown back from Ioribaiwa
+Kokoda Trail, the Japanese are thrown back from Ioribaiwa.

 SUNDAY, 27 SEPTEMBER 1942